TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

   Note: We know of atleast 5 ways to solve this.
 Some can be genralized to any number $k$ other than $100$, with $ceil(log_2(k))$ many tries, other are a bit less general.
 We hope you can find atleast $2$.
 ]

-#exercise(sub:"Squarefull")[
-  Call an integer square-full if each of its prime factors occurs to a second power (at least).
-Prove that there are infinitely many pairs of consecutive square-fulls.

-  Hint: We reccomended using induction.
-Given $(a,a+1)$ are square-full, can we generate another?
-]

 #exercise(sub:"The best (trollest) codeforces question ever!")[
 Let $s(k)$ be sum of digits in decimal representation of positive integer $k$.
 Given two integers $1 <= m, n <= 1129$ and $n$, find two integers $1 <= a, b <=10^2230$ such that
 - $s(a) >= n$